George Naicker: Release

 Naicker served his 14-year sentence to the day and returned home to further restrictions and house arrest orders on the 28 February 1978.
 The imposition of punishment by the courts did not satisfy police officers.
 They imposed further restrictions on his release, while Archie Gumede employed him on his release.

 Today many peacetime activists have surfaced, but Naicker through the organisations he worked in challenged the might of the Nationalist party, incurred their wrath and took whatever punishment was meted out.
 He never capitulated on the Freedom Charter.

 MK structures outside the country found that a police agent had infiltrated ANC ranks.
 It as decided to remove Ebi and Naicker from the country in 1980.
 The only description of Naicker MK had was his very small feet.

 ANC return of home

 When members of the African National Congress started to return home in 1990, Naicker remained at his post in Lusaka to continue his work.

-George Naicker was a minuscule fellow weighing at most 50 kg and wearing size 4 shoes.
-He was unassuming, always in the background, never in leadership roles.
+George Naicker weighed at most 50kg and wore size 4 shoes.

 Naicker died in 1998 in Durban, KwaZulu-Natal, South Africa.